-Residents share rooms (tents in Körmend).
+Residents share rooms or containers.
 The minimum surface area that should be available is outlined in national legislation only for the community shelters i.e. Balassagyarmat.
-The relevant Decree provides that the community shelter must have at least 15 m3 of air space and 5 m2 of floor space per person.199 Families are accommodated in family rooms.
+The relevant Decree provides that the community shelter must have at least 15 m3 of air space and 5 m2 of floor space per person.226 Families are accommodated in family rooms.